bazaarvoice/swat-proxy/README.md

 ##### content

-A string containing the content to inject.
+A string containing the content to inject, or a function that returns a string of content to be injected.
+If passing a function, it will receive the original element's markup for transformation, and is expected to return the transformed markup.
 Since content is injected into an HTML page, it is important to wrap the content with the appropriate HTML tags.

+##### matchType

+`swat-proxy` also provides an enumeration of matchType algorithms for some flexibility in the way it matches URLs.
+For backwards compatibility, this field is optional, and defaults to `EXACT`.
+The values in the matchType enumeration are:

+  * `DOMAIN`: Match against just the domain portion of the url.
+This includes subdomain.
+  * `EXACT`: Match the url exactly as it's been entered, including query parameters.
+  * `PREFIX`: Match the target URL against the beginning of the requested URL (i.e. URL starts with)

+The `matchType` option is provided as part of the options object(s) passed to the `.proxy` function, meaning you can provide a different `matchType` parameter for each rule in the overall set of options, if you desire different behavior based on the URL stub.

 ```js
 // HTML Markup.